OVERVIEW OF GESTALT:

 -paraphrased from http://daphne.palomar.edu/design/gestalt.html, accessed 23 Aug13

-1 Gestalt concept is Proximity.
-We reviewed many more in lecture the first week of classes.
+One Gestalt concept is Proximity.
+We reviewed many more in lecture the second week of classes when we began Project 1.

 If you get confused, try to imagine the items in the picture (people, nature, buildings, letters, etc.) as the simple squares vs circles.
 The guy facing you would be a circle surrounded by those around him as squares.
 The squares would group by similarity vs. the circle, but the proximity has no play here.